owainlewis/activator-akka-http/README.md

 This project gives you a base template for creating microservices using Akka HTTP.
 The aim is to give you enough boilerplate to get started without being too prescriptive or adding too much unwanted code.

-This examples uses Guice for Dependency Injection.
+The example project uses Guice for Dependency Injection.
 If you don't need it, just remove it.

 ## Quickstart